rentzsch/stressdrive/README.markdown

 ### "How is this better than Disk Utility's '7-Pass Erase'?"

-`stressdrive` only overwrites the drive with data once (so it's 7x faster) and then verifies all the data is correctly read back (which Disk Utility doesn't do at all).
+Stressdrive only overwrites the drive with data once (so it's 7x faster) and then verifies all the data is correctly read back (which Disk Utility doesn't do at all).

 Jens Ayton [informs me](https://twitter.com/ahruman/status/136930141568905217) 7-Pass Erase uses fixed patterns, so de-duping may be an issue there as well.

 ### "Pshaw!
-I could do this with `dd`, `/dev/random` and `shasum`!"
+I could do this with dd, /dev/random & shasum!"

 Indeed you could.
 I prefer a minimal focused tool whose operation is fixed, its source simple+readable and offers good built-in progress reporting.

 ### Portablity

-`stressdrive` should be easily portable to other Unixes if anyone what to do that and toss me a Pull Request.
+Stressdrive should be easily portable to other Unixes if anyone what to do that and toss me a Pull Request.